molpopgen/libsequence/doc/md/tutorial.md

 * There are no global variables representing the fundamental data structures.
 Thus, the code base is prone to fewer side-effects than one would encounter in modifying ms directly.
 * It is agnostic with respect to time scale, and may be used for discrete or continuous time scales at the user's discretion
-* The current implementation has the Kingman coalescent in mind, in which all coalsecent events are between paris of lineages.
+* The current implementation has the Kingman coalescent in mind, in which all coalsecent events are between pairs of lineages.
 However, the fundamental data structure (Sequence::coalsim::marginal) will also be compatible with simulating "lamba" coalescents.
 * The recombination method implemented in Sequence::coalsim::crossover is Hudson's algorithm.
 There is currently no support for the Markovian approximation to this process, but there could be in the future.
 * The namespace uses templates to achieve independence from any particular random number generation system.
 I have successfully used it with both the C++11 <random> header and the [GSL](http://gnu.org/software/gsl) functions.